 Georgetown University’s Cal Newport had introduced the concept of deep work, which has never been more relevant in a time when many are undergoing remote work and are troubled with creating a proper work-life balance.
 Deep work is defined as concentrating and using your cognitive capabilities without any impediments or distractions.

-Here are just a few minutes of ways you can commit to deep work and incorporate it into your current work routine for maximum productivity.
+Here are just a few ways you can commit to deep work and incorporate it into your current work routine for maximum productivity.

 Deep work entails focusing on work for longer periods of time, so good time management is needed.
 Consider setting up a weekly or even daily schedule that will delegate everything you need to accomplish in a period to get yourself on track.
 Remember to dedicate some time for preparation too.